joel-marks/jm/README.md

 Hi there 👋

-I am a Solution Focused Practitioner and founder of Nxtwell, an organisation that provides leaders and teams with coaching and training.
+I am a Solution Focused Consultant Coach and founder of Nxtwell, an organisation that provides leaders, collaborations and teams with coaching and training.
 I can be contacted via my website or LinkedIn.
-I have training as a Solution Foucsed Therapist, a Clinical Hypnotherapist and academic background in Organisational Collaboration, Social Marketing, International Development and Computer Information Systems.
-I have prior experience in the audio industry as a producer and a/v technician providing services to conferences in Central London.
+I trained with BRIEF UK in Solution Focused Therapy, and with ICCHP in Clinical Hypnotherapy.
+I have an academic background in Organisational Collaboration, Social Marketing, International Development and Computer Information Systems.
+I previously worked in the audio industry as a producer and technician providing services to conferences in Central London.

-I'm not a coder but I am a bit techy.
 This site uses the excellent Blowfish template on Hugo.
-I dev it on a Kubuntu laptop.
+I am a supporter of free open source software.

 ## Built Using